+Multimedia Development (Skill Set)

-= Course available through Distance Learning (see page 47).
-Business & Information Technology Division Microsoft Certified Systems Engineer (MCSE) (Skill Set) This Skill Set is designed as an entry point for job opportunities that include network support using the Microsoft Windows platform and Active Directory.
-In particular, this Skill Set is for the person wanting to manage Windows users' accounts and groups, manage clients and servers, organize network structure, design a security solution for Windows and access between networks, analyze business requirements and design and implement the infrastructure for business solutions based on the Microsoft Windows operating system and Microsoft Servers software.
-This Skill Set is designed to assist in preparation for Microsoft Certified Professional (MCP) or MCSE certification and will not result in MCSE certification.
-Students need to have strong computer skills.
-Students without these strong computer skills will need to develop these skills.
+This Skill Set is designed as an entry point for job opportunities that include multimedia development.
+This Skill Set is for the person wanting to combine interactive multimedia skills with video, sound and the Web.
+Students need to have strong basic computer skills.
+Students without strong basic computer skills (specifically Microsoft Windows and file management skills) will need to develop these skills.
 Students enrolled in these courses may not be eligible to receive financial aid or Veterans Administration benefits.
-Contact Information Information about these courses is available from the Business & Information Technology Division at (505) 224-3811, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
-Microsoft Office Specialist (MOS) Certification Prep for Access, Excel, PowerPoint and Word (Skill Sets)
+CONTACT INFORMATION Information about these courses is available from the Business & Information Technology Division at (505) 224-3811, or from Academic Advisement and Career Development at (505) 224-4321.